yejulee/HackNJIT_2023/README.md

 YeJu Lee, Steven Packard

 ## Description
-This website aims to act like a message in a bottle that people often send out to sea.
+This website aims to act like a message in a bottle that bubbles up to the top of the page when it is submitted.